 - Guidelines for outsourced employees.
 Communicate with any employee contracting or outsourcing companies you work with to encourage sick employees to stay home and still receive compensation.”

-We advise keeping up to date with the latest updates on COVID-19 by visiting your federal, provincial, or local health body website.
+Moreover, we advise keeping up to date with the latest updates on COVID-19 by visiting your federal, provincial, or local health body website.

 World Health Organization, Getting the Workplace Ready for COVID-19

 Government of Canada, Community-based measures to mitigate the spread of coronavirus disease (COVID-19) in Canada Canadian Chamber of Commerce, Business Pandemic Preparedness Guide

 Centers for Disease Control and Prevention, Interim Guidance for Businesses and EmployersThe Occupational Safety and Health Administration, Guidance for Preparing Workplaces for COVID-19